actions-marketplace-validations/moble_github-tag-action/README.md

 * Add this action to your repo
 * Commit some changes
-* Either push to master or open a PR
+* Either push to main or open a PR
 * On push (or merge), the action will:
   * Get latest tag
   * Bump tag with minor version unless any commit message contains `#major` or `#patch`